 ‘Marjorie’s Seedling’ AGM

-The best late plum for cooking and eating, although it forms a large tree.
+'Marjorie's Seedling' is the best late plum for cooking and eating, although it forms a large tree.
 It flowers later than most and the blossom appears after the leaves (which is unusual), so it misses the early frosts.
 Pick in late September.
 Self-fertile.

 Plum frangipane tart